mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/15Five-priorities-connector.md

 ## Prerequisites

 - Set up a 15Five account with HR administrator permissions.
-- Go to the integrations admin setting page with your HR administrator account.
+- Go to the integrations admin setting page in 15Five with your HR administrator account.
 Create a company API key and get the access token.

 ## Get started